nimh-sfim/lab-docs/education.md

 - [The Turing Way][turing_way]: "Version Control" (also includes version control for data).
 - [Software Carpentry][software_carpentry_git]: "Version Control With Git."
-- [Dang it, Git][dangitgit]: a quick and easy resource for how to get yoruself out of trouble with Git
+- [Dang it, Git][dangitgit]: a quick and easy resource for how to get yourself out of trouble with Git

 ### Python